 If you can imagine the wonder and order of evolution proceeding without a being to direct it, why not imagine a moral and spiritual order in the universe without a being to oversee it?

-Still, although "It" might not be a “being,” it is important to bow our heads and take refuge.
+Still, although “It” might not be a “being,” it is important to bow our heads and take refuge.
 Isn’t part of you touched when you place your hands palm-to-palm in reverence?
 Such reverence is about acknowledging connection and aspiration, amongst other things.
 It gets us past our limited self and allows us to access a greater energy and potential.
 This is what has been proved again and again in 12-step programs; there is usually a limit to the change someone can make until they surrender, in some way, to a “higher power.”
 This step has been troubling to many addicts who are agnostics and atheists.
-Buddhism offers a way to take refuge without belief in a deity – but it’s not the no-deity part that is important, it’s the emphasis on refuge despite the lack of a deity.
+Buddhism offers a way to take refuge without belief in a deity – but it’s not the no-deity part that is important, it’s the emphasis on refuge itself.
+The act of taking refuge is consistent with a profound aspect of our humanity, or of our being part of this amazing universe.